jakia12/Thrift_store/README.md

 Live site link:  [Thrift store](https://vendor-store-b2ba5.web.app/).

+## Login Credentials
+Please Login as a verified seller and an admin: email: kebin@gmail.com ,  password: Kebin@123 Please login as a unverified seller: email: gerick@gmail.com , password: Gerick@123 Please login as a buyer : email: anaya@gmail.com ,  password: Anaya@123

 ## Description

 Thrift store is an online store where 3 types of users will play their role.
 Such as:-